Understanding the Health Risk Assessment for Firearms Licences in NSW

 Key Aspects of the Assessment

-Medical History Review: The assessor reviews the applicant’s medical records, focusing on conditions that might impair judgment, coordination, or impulse control.
+Medical History Review: The psychologist reviews the applicant’s medical records, focusing on conditions that might impair judgment, coordination, or impulse control.

 Mental Health Evaluation: Psychological screening looks for signs of mental illness, substance abuse, or behavioural issues that could increase risk.

-Risk of Harm Analysis: The assessor considers whether the applicant poses a risk to themselves or others if granted access to firearms.
+Risk of Harm Analysis: The psychologist considers whether the applicant poses a risk to themselves or others if granted access to firearms.

 Fitness to Handle Firearms: The overall goal is to ensure the applicant can safely store, handle, and use firearms without endangering public safety.